-Here, we’ll cover ten new trends in content marketing you should keep an eye on and learn to use in 2020.
+Here, we’ll cover 10 new trends in content marketing you should keep an eye on.

 This kind of content is focused on getting your prospective clients some kind of result right off the bat.
 Maybe that’s a downloadable template or a simple plan for increasing traffic to their blog.
 It can even be an interactive experience.

 Marketer Chris Von Wilpert’s interactive list posts on Content Mavericks provide excellent examples of results-focused content.
 He gives his visitors several options for increasing their marketing effectiveness, and users can click on one of them to show a list of actionable tips.
 Choices include “increase website traffic” and “grow an email list.”

 This type of interactive content provides value to your user base and lets you know what users want.
 The items readers click on the most tell you what content areas you should be bolstering, especially if your niche is providing expert information in a specific field.

 - Providing users with free worksheets or tutorials